Tegel Manor: Reception

 Patrick Amory reviewed Tegel Manor for Different Worlds magazine and stated that "A gigantic haunted manor house, rather randomly filled with monsters and treasure.
 The map is nice but almost any competent GM can produce a better adventure than this.
 A classic example of early Judges Guild work".

 Mike Kardos reviewed Tegel Manor in The Space Gamer No. 53.
 Kardos commented that "With a little effort, Tegel Manor makes an enjoyable addition to any D&D campaign."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Tegel Manor is what has come to be known as a funhouse dungeon; that categorization comes with the assumption that making sense is not a primary goal ...
+The result is a creation of unpredictable environment for players, who are kept guessing at every closed door, and laughing around the play table, even as their characters suffer increasingly improbable demises."
+In this respect, Horvath called Tegel Manor a pioneer of the mega-dungeon both in print and in videogames such as Zork, Metroid and Bloodborne, saying, "Tegel Manor isn't quite so arduous or lengthy, but it helped paved the way for all of those other terrifying holes in the ground."